Margaret

 Margaret’s husband had always been keen on sports and she searched for activities that would interest him.
 She found, through the GP, a gym that would provide a companion to help him exercise which Joe loved.

 Margaret attended some groups at the Alzheimer’s Society, she found it helpful to talk to other carers.
 She also received a lot of information from the Alzheimer’s Society, for example, they recommended she applied for Attendance Allowance.
-They also ran a course for carers which Margaret attended once a week for six weeks.
+They also ran a course for carers which Margaret attended once a week for 6 weeks.
 Margaret said she learnt such a lot on that course.

 When Joe had a fall at home, the GP and her family urged her to think about looking for a care home.
 He was in hospital for a few days and Margaret had help from an organisation called CHS Healthcare which works with hospital discharge teams.
 CHS helped by finding local care homes and going along with Margaret to look round.
 She found a place nearby where she felt Joe would be happy.